 2.2 Le Fond de la Combe: the star hike

-2.3 Practical tips for successful hiking
+2.3 Practical advice for good hiking

 3. The spectacular waterfalls of the cirque

-3.1 Over 30 waterfalls recorded in the Cirque du Fer-à-Cheval
+3.1 More than 30 waterfalls recorded

 Here are some of these waterfalls: